AdityaGowrish/Student-Performance-Analysis/README.md

 Objective of this Analysis:
 To understand how the student's performance (test scores) is affected by the other variables (Gender, Ethnicity, Parental level of education, Lunch, Test preparation course).

-What to do in  Exploratory Data Analysis:
+What to do in  Exploratory Data Analysis:\n
 1.To Analyse insights in the dataset.
 2.To understand the connection between the variables and to uncover the underlying structure 3.To extract the import Variables